White House announces deal to provide 150 million rapid coronavirus tests

 “This is a major development that will help our country to remain open, get Americans back to work, and kids back to school!”
-White House Press Secretary Kayleigh McEnany tweeted late Thursday afternoon.
+White House press secretary Kayleigh McEnany tweeted late Thursday afternoon.

 The move is the federal government’s biggest step into testing for the virus that has killed more than 177,000 Americans and infected more than 5.8 million.
 Almost since the pandemic arrived on U.S. shores in January, Trump has insisted that testing was mainly the province of state and local authorities.